 Innovation means empowering you with the flexibility of choice and the freedom to experiment in these unprecedented times.
 Smart flexibility has always been at the core of WeWork’s value proposition.
 However, the recent global pandemic has magnified that value more deliberately.
 Our job is to help you figure out your next steps today and, if need be, empower you to change tomorrow.

 To watch Claure’s full remarks, click here.

-Marcelo Claure is executive chairman at WeWork and chief executive officer at SoftBank Group International.
+Marcelo Claure was the former executive chairman at WeWork and chief executive officer at SoftBank Group International.